BogdanTretyakov/clicker-heroes-clan-bot/README.md

 ## What it may do?
 - watching clan members activity and post statistic in Discord channel (at 23:50 GMT)
 - auto battle immortal raid (at 00:05 GMT)
+- auto battle legacy raid
+- auto clan management (accept requests, kicking members, etc)
+- manage settings for all of this functions

 ## What in plan to do?
-- auto battle legacy raid
-- auto level immortal class
+- ~~auto level immortal class~~ - not available with api
-- refactor config (it messy for now, lol)
-- refactor to module system (making some functions optional)
 - add telegram support
-- auto clan management (accept requests, kicking members, etc)
-- UX improvements
+- better connecting DB + default docker configs

 ## How to start it?